Arrange a callback

 Whiplash claims

-It is possible to sustain whiplash injuries during a motorcycle accident.
-As such, you could be entitled to compensation for your injuries.
-However, recent changes in the law mean that claims with a value of less than £5,000 might not be viable for our solicitors.
-However, ss it’s not always clear what the value of your claim might be, we’d suggest that you call us to discuss your claim in the first instance.
+However, as it’s not always clear what the value of your claim might be, we’d suggest that you call us to discuss your claim in the first instance.
 If we suspect your claim is higher than the £5,000 threshold, we could ask one of our solicitors to help.
 Otherwise, we’ll direct you to the claims portal where you can manage everything yourself.

 The Limitation Act 1980 sets out that motorcycle accident compensation claims for personal injuries have a 3-year time limit in the UK.
 Usually, this will begin from the date of your accident.
-If the claimant has lost the mental capacity to claim for themselves, the time limit won’t apply if somebody else wants to claim (as a litigation friend) on their behalf.
+If the claimant has lost the mental capacity to claim for themselves, the time limit won’t apply if someone else wants to claim (as a litigation friend) on their behalf.

 Start a motorcycle accident claim today